 For people with sleep apnea though, great cotton sheets might not be enough for a good night’s sleep, as being asleep is a potentially very dangerous time.
 Sleep apnea is a disorder in which a person’s breathing stops and starts repeatedly while they are asleep.
 Those with the disorder are at risk of high blood pressure, heart problems, liver problems, daytime fatigue, and Type 2 diabetes due to their inconsistent breathing.

-Sleep apnea can be a difficult condition to diagnose.
-It requires a person being monitored for their entire sleeping period in a medical setting, sometimes multiple times, to prove breathing patterns are consistently irregular.
-Sleep studies like this are often expensive, but smartphones might be starting to change that.
+Diagnosing sleep apnea requires being monitored in a medical setting for an entire sleep period.
+Sleep studies like this are often expensive, although they typically are covered by insurance, but smartphones might be changing that.
 Apps have been developed that track a user’s sleep cycle and breathing patterns, which help diagnose sleep apnea, or at least rule it out, for very little cost.
 But do these apps work?
 See below for how some of the most popular sleep apnea apps fared.

 Motion X SleepTracker 24/7

 SleepTracker 24/7 by Motion X ranks #4 in medical apps in the Apple app store, and very popular with consumers for the wide variety of information it collects.
 Rather than just getting data while you’re asleep, SleepTracker 24/7 also keeps track of your heart rate throughout the day, and your activity levels.
 By taking this data, as well as noting snoring, breathing, and heart rate during a sleep cycle, the app can predict the best level of activity and the best bed and wake times to ensure the best night's sleep possible.